Policy Centre

 Spotlight Terms, which are available to eligible accounts.

-Monetization Policies
+Monetisation Policies

 We want to reward consistent, high-quality content creation.
 You can get a sense of our criteria for content quality by taking some time to read our Content Guidelines for Recommendation Eligibility.
-If you primarily or frequently publish content that is “not eligible for recommendation,” you are most likely not a good candidate for content monetization on Snapchat.
+If you primarily or frequently publish content that is “not eligible for recommendation,” you are most likely not a good candidate for content monetisation on Snapchat.

 • Reacting to a video (for example, adding your own commentary to a sports replay)